Flash496/EthBeginnerAssessment/Eth+Avax_tokenContract/ReadMe.md

    - The contract has an owner (initially the deployer).
    - Ownership can be transferred to another address.

-These functionalities provide a basic yet comprehensive framework for a customizable ERC20 token, suitable for various applications in decentralized finance (DeFi), governance, or as a utility token in blockchain-based applications.
+These functions provides an efficient way to create customizable ERC20 tokens, suitable for various applications in decentralized finance (DeFi), governance, or as a utility token in blockchain-based applications.

 Authors
 [@flash496](https://github.com/Flash496)